We found 3 family medicine practitioners who accept ValueOptions near Shelton, CT.

 Clinical interests: Physical Exams, Sports Injuries

-Dr. Stephanie Rowe is a family practice physician.
-Dr. Rowe studied medicine at Midwestern University, Chicago College of Osteopathic Medicine.
-For her residency, Dr. Rowe trained at UMass Memorial Medical Center.
-She is rated 3.0 stars out of 5 by her patients.
-She is in-network for Anthem, ConnectiCare, and Blue Cross/Blue Shield, in addition to other insurance carriers.
-Dr. Rowe is affiliated with Yale New Haven Health System.
-She is open to new patients.
+Dr. Stephanie Rowe's specialty is family medicine.
+Dr. Rowe is a graduate of Midwestern University, Chicago College of Osteopathic Medicine.
+She trained at UMass Memorial Medical Center for residency.
+Patient reviews placed her at an average of 3.0 stars out of 5.
+She honors Anthem, ConnectiCare, Blue Cross/Blue Shield, and more.
+Dr. Rowe is professionally affiliated with Yale New Haven Health System.
+Her practice is open to new patients.

 Conditions / Treatments